What is Freedom Aquatics?

 This group is designed for the most dedicated, top level, competitive swimmers.
 Correct stroke technique is emphasized in each training session.
 This group is the most intense training group, preparing swimmers to compete at regional, national and international levels.
 Besides qualification standards, swimmers must be committed to consistent training at the highest and most challenging levels.
 Availability in this group will be very limited.
 Selection process for this group is based on swimmer’s: practice performance, meet performance, attitude and sportsmanship.
 Swimmers must attend 5-6 practices a week.
 Double practices, when available, are mandatory.
 Additional dryland training is required for this level of swimmers.

 What is the “Minor Athlete Abuse Prevention Policy” and why am I being asked to sign written acknowledgements?

-The Minor Athlete Abuse Prevention policies are completely new and are part of a congressional mandate that USA Swimming and other amateur sports organizations and governing bodies implement policies and procedures that limit one-on-one interactions between minor athletes and adults who are not their parent/legal guardian.
+The Minor Athlete Abuse Prevention policies are part of a congressional mandate that USA Swimming and other amateur sports in which organizations and governing bodies implement policies and procedures that limit one-on-one interactions between minor athletes and adults who are not their parent/legal guardian.

 USA Swimming’s MAAP policies affect one-on-one meetings/training, social media, electronic communications (such as text messages and email), travel and more.
 The MAAP policies are designed to protect both minors and adults, and sports across the country are enacting similar measures.
-The USA Swimming Minor Athlete Abuse Prevention (MAAP) policies can be found here (insert link).
+The USA Swimming Minor Athlete Abuse Prevention (MAAP) policies can be found here.